“Compromise is not a dirty word!”

-And so it’s as much in the employer’s interests as it is in the employee’s interests for the employee to get legal advice.
+And so it’s as much in your employer’s interests as it is in your interests for you to get legal advice.
 Without it, the agreement is not legally binding.
 That’s why the employer usually pays the costs of the employee for obtaining that advice.

 A few things to include

-The contents of a settlement agreement are largely at the discretion of the business and the employee involved.
+The contents of a settlement agreement are often open to negotiation.
 Examples of common clauses include:

 • Compensation for loss of employment